Colsai/scott_data606/Project_Proposal.md

 ### **7. What kinds of techniques/models do you plan to use (for example, clustering, NLP, ARIMA, etc.)?**
 - Text Analytics
 - Unstructured NLP for analyzing frequent topics
+- Unsupervised text clustering
 - Dashboard development

 ### **8. How do you plan to develop/apply ML and how you evaluate/compare the performance of the models?**
-This is a difficult question, since I think a lot of the initial work will be to clean up the data and start to analyze for trends.
+My biggest focus area here is providing insight into what the data say about OIG's current planned work, and past work.

 ### **9. What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?**
 I'm hoping to use this data to analyze and provide a holistic look of most-frequent topics of audits and evaluations, and provide analysis on their trending over time.
 Ultimately, I'd like to use these data sources to create a dashboard product that consolidates the topic modeling in a user-friendly way.